Transmitter power output

 In radio transmission, transmitter power output (TPO) is the actual amount of power (in watts) of radio frequency (RF) energy that a transmitter produces at its output.

 TPO is a concept related to effective radiated power (ERP), but refers to the power output of a transmitter, without accounting for antenna gain.

 The ERP for VHF/UHF transmitters is normally more than the TPO, for LF/MF transmitters it has nearly the same value, while for VLF transmitters it may be less.

 Signal formula

 The radio antenna's design focuses the signal, creating gain and increasing the ERP.
-There is also some loss (negative gain) from the feedline, which reduces some of the TPO to the antenna by both resistance and by radiating a small part of the signal.
+There is also some negative gain (loss) from the feedline, which reduces the TPO to the antenna due to both resistance and by radiating a small part of the signal.

-The basic equation relating transmitter to effective power is:
+The basic equation relating transmitter power output to effective radiated power is: